Biography

 On the opera stage, he specialises in Mozart roles and in French opera (Ramiro in Maurice Ravel’s L’Heure espagnole, the Husband in Francis Poulenc’s Les Mamelles de Tirésias, etc.).
 He has sung the title role in Claude Debussy’s Pelléas et Mélisande on numerous occasions.

-Jean-François Rouchon has been involved in teaching and research since the beginning of his career.
-He holds a certificate of aptitude and teaches opera at the Conservatoire à rayonnement régional de Cergy-Pontoise and at the Conservatoire royal de Bruxelles.
+Very involved in teaching and research since the beginning of his career, Jean-François Rouchon holds the certificate of aptitude.
+He was a professor of opera singing at the Conservatoire à rayonnement régional de Cergy-Pontoise and then at the Royal Conservatory of Brussels.
+He currently teaches at the Haute école de musique de Lausanne (HEMU).
 His doctoral work as a performer (Music: research and practice) devoted to the melodies of Charles Bordes (1863-1909) and completed in 2016 received the Mozarteum de France Prize.

-Jean-François ROUCHON has recently recorded the complete Volkslieder of Beethoven, published by Warner Classics in 2020.
+Jean-François ROUCHON has recorded as a soloist for various labels, in particular a complete Volkslieder of Beethoven, published by Warner Classics in 2020.